 Take a look around Chinese restaurant menus (not including the cheapy Chinese steam-table places) and you will see them.
 Often used in soups and stir-fries, pickled mustard greens come in various forms and styles.
 Many are pickled with vinegar, but some are old-fashioned brine pickles, which means the greens are fermented.
 That’s the kind I decided to make.

 My recipe is an amalgam of a dozen or more I looked up in an assortment of Chinese cookbooks, notably Fuchsia Dunlop’s Land of Plenty: A Treasury of Authentic Sichuan Cooking and Eileen Yin-Fei Lo’s Mastering the Art of Chinese Cooking.
-Keep in mind this is a fermented pickle, so you will need a cool, dark place for it to do its thing.
+Keep in mind this is a lacto-fermented pickle, so you will need a cool, dark place for it to do its thing.
 A quiet corner of the house is a good place, but not the refrigerator, which is too cold.

 I ferment my greens (and pretty much everything else) with this set-up:

-How long is up to you.
+How long you ferment is up to you.
 Minimum 3 days at room temperature, or you will wonder what the fuss is about.
 A week is good for beginners, but I prefer several weeks or even longer.
 The longer you go, the saltier and more pungent everything gets.

 Not cracker crunchy, but the greens still had some bite to them, which was good.
 I was worried that the ferment might make them limp and slimy.

 If you are harvesting wild mustard — or garden mustard greens, for that matter — do so before your weather gets too hot.
-In most places, that means now, or by mid-June at the latest.
+In most places, that means by mid-June at the latest.
 If you pick in hot weather, you will be sad: The leaves will be impossibly bitter.
 Better to wait for the fall crop than try to push things in July.

 How to use these fermented beauties?
 I use them as the “green thing” in everyday stir-fries, and they are also really good in noodle soups.
 I suppose you could chop them and use them in a dumpling filling or just slap a leaf or two on a sandwich.
 If you come up with some other good uses, let me know.